ricardofmandrade/Statements/README.md

-# Script for bulk processing of Paydoo daily statements
+# Scripts for to help in the reconciliation of various statements
-This should process all 3 currency statements from Paydoo and create a separate file for each